Art in Public Space – Between Mission & Commission

 Live online classes with the world’s best artists and curators

-with Amber Imrie
+An independent study workshop with Amber Imrie

-Professional Practice Intensive for Artists
+Professional Practice for Artists

 with Lexa Walsh

-In this six-part class, we will get cracking on our career goals.
-We will cover the big picture of Goal Setting, Grants, Residencies, Budgets, CVs, Artist and Project Statements, Elevator Pitches, Documentation, Websites, Networking and Promotion, and the importance of Community.
+In this 7 week class, we will move intently toward building our professional practices as artists.
+We will cover the many ways to be in the Art World(s), and how to get there: Goal Setting, Grants, Budgets, Pricing, Residencies, Open Calls, Artist and Project Statements, Elevator Pitches, CVs, Documentation, Websites, Networking and Promotion, and the importance of Community.
 We will share tips and strategies to help define and finesse each of these, by identifying our audiences, contexts, processes, research and challenges.